5/30/05

 As we were moving through the crowd, people noticed us.
 They were laughing, shaking their heads and pointing, and doing a fair amount of whispering of their own.
 "I think they're lost."
 "Yo, The Captain and Tennille aren't playin' tonight."
 "Hey, look at the little white dudes.
 That's some funny shit."

 We found our seats and sat down.
 They were pretty good.
 Something like tenth row, but they were kind of in the middle.
 It was ok at first, since we had gotten there early, but eventually the seats around us filled up.
 We sat there, our necks on swivels, just staring at the people around us.
 People dressed in Tuxedos and glittery dresses, leisure suits of all types, short skirts, long skirts, tube-tops, fancy hats and everything in between.
 There was so much to look at, I think our senses went into overload.
-There was a ton of smoke in the air too, and not all of it smelled like the cigarettes both of our mothers smoked.
+There was a ton of smoke in the air too, and not all of it smelled like cigarettes.
 So in addition to seeing my first band and my first really large group of black folks, I also got my first whiff of pot.
 Bonus.

 The house lights went down, and the band started playing.
 The stage lights exploded into colors, and the brothers came out, dressed in identical white suits and sky blue shirts, instantly dancing.
 They moved as one, a syncopated machine on a Teflon stage, sliding and clapping with precision, spinning on queue.
 They broke into "Whodunit," and I was gone.